HowellIT/PowereBay/README.md

 Invoke-eBayAuthentication -ClientID $ClientID -ClientSecret $ClientSecret -RUName $RUName
 ```

-This will store the token in your registry and make it available to the other cmdlets.
+This will securely store the token in your registry and make it available to the other cmdlets.

 ## How to query